 Nerd Nite DC is part of a global network of Nerd Nites for people who love to think, explore, and learn while having a few drinks and meeting new friends.
 Nerd Nite DC hosts live slideshow presentations on nerdy topics at DC9 the 2nd Saturday of every month, with the occasional musical act, swing dance demonstration or complete-your-own-sonnet contest thrown in for kicks.
 The DC chapter of Nerd Nite is managed by co-bosses Aaron Huertas and Cat Aboudara.
 To learn more about the Nerd Nite network and its DC chapter, visit dc.nerdnite.com.

 Doors will open at 7pm.
 Speakers will begin at 7:30pm.
-The event will feature food carts and beer and wine for patrons 21+.
+The event will feature an on-site food truck and beer and wine for patrons 21+.

 About The Presenters

 How a Battle Between Two Violent Heralds 400 Years Ago Helps Us Understand Shakespeare Just a Little Bit More… or, How a Headline Got Me in Trouble with the Anti-Shakespeareans by Heather Wolfe